 Next, the professional will collect information about the case and interview the person being assessed.
 Finally, the professional will make recommendations to the court about treatment options.
 These options may include inpatient or outpatient treatment, counseling, and other services.

 The goal of screenings is to determine whether someone has an alcohol or drug problem.
 Court-ordered screenings can also help identify who might become addicted, giving them more time and resources for treatment before their sentence becomes due.
-There are several screening elements that are done to determine who is at risk of substance use disorder as well.
+Several screening elements are done to determine who is at risk of substance use disorder as well.

 Typically, questionnaires are used during the substance abuse evaluation done by a professional.
 Questionnaires that are typically used include: